 Ken is happily married to Trudi, who has been his friend since his freshman year of high school.
 Like Philip in the Bible(!), he has four daughters, Lydia, Grace, Ela, and Ana.
 Ken and his wife Trudi lived in the Middle East for seven years and have many friends around the world.
-Both Ken and Trudi are deeply involved in the Christian community and ministry of Redemption Hill Church in Whittier, California where Ken is an overseer.
+Both Ken and Trudi are deeply involved at Redemption Hill Church in Whittier, California where Ken is an overseer.
 Ken and Trudi also lead a mentoring community of college students known informally as "The Birdhouse."

 Ken is a musician, playing four instruments: piano, guitar, drums, and saz.
 He has written many songs, including music for teaching.
 Some of these songs are aimed at helping people achieve biblical literacy, others for learning Greek grammar.
 It is not unusual to walk by one of his classes at Biola University and hear music coming out of the classroom!